yaro4luck/EXCEL-3_Random_Examples_of_Word_Usage/README.md

 # EXCEL - 3 RANDOM EXAMPLES OF FOREIGN WORD USAGE

-Excel file to get 3 random usage examples for given word by means of formulae in cells and conditional formating - without any macro:
+Excel file to get 3 random usage examples for given word by means of formulae in cells and conditional formating - without any macro!

 ![screenshot](excel_01.png)